miloszlakomy/competitive/codeforces/1278A/README.md

 The solution in `b.py` has amortized time complexity *O(t len(h))*.

-There is also a solution with better (not amortized) time complexity *O(t len(h))*.
+The solution in `c.go` has better (not amortized) time complexity *O(t len(h))*.
+It also runs each test case in a separate goroutine, distributing the work across CPU cores.